Benjamin-del/oc-node/README.md

 You should also add your bot to your server...

-Once your bot is in your server please know that it will be redirecting users to `https://map.oc-bot.tk/map/
+Once your bot is in your server please know that it will be redirecting users to `https://map.oc-bot.tk/map/` Once The Web client is released we will have the option to configure the webpage.